SpaceNetLab/StarryNet/README.md

 > starrynet> set_ping 1 26 46

-*It means pinging msg of from node #1 to node #26 at #46 second.
+*It means pinging from node #1 to node #26 at #46 second.
 The output file will be written at the working directory.*

+> starrynet> set_perf 1 26 46

+*It means perfing from node #1 to node #26 at #46 second.
+The perfing output file will be written at the working directory.*

 > starrynet> start_emulation